Saturday, October 31, 2015 | 7:00 p.m.

 — A free concert benefit: all donations will go to Springfield's Salvation Army —

 Electronic lighting effects and dramatic dance will heighten the atmosphere at this extraordinary concert.
 Splendidly evocative (and even a little scarey!) classics, filled with staccato chords and deep swelling tones, will emerge from the Brombaugh Opus 35 pipe organ at the skilled touch of the organist Christopher Holman.
 The musical selections will include: Toccata in d minor, J.S.
-Bach; Phantom of the Opera Overture - Andrew Lloyd Webber; and pieces by composers Handel and Elgar among others.
+Bach; and pieces by composers Handel and Elgar among others.
 Musical guests include an Illinois Symphony String Ensemble and an oboist from the Illinois Symphony.
-High school sophomore Annie Gregurich will play Suggestion Diabolique, op.
-4, nr.
-4 (Sergei Prokofiev) on the piano.
+High school sophomore Annie Gregurich will play a special selection on the piano.

 Lighting artist Stephen Tankersley will add special effects to accentuate and bring to life the rich music.
 Choreographer Elizabeth Cheney of Springfield Dance has created interpretive movement with ethereal costuming to round out a magical experience of light, sound, and expressive dance to celebrate the triumph of good over evil.

 We invite you to dress for the concert — all in black, all in white, in costume — in order to participate more fully in the sensations of this unique experience.
 The concert itself is free: we will gladly accept donations to benefit the Springfield Salvation Army.